nsupdate-info/nsupdate.info/docs/security.rst

 On the hosts overview page, we show whether we received the last update via TLS.

+Please note that if you like security, you also need to use https (with certificate verification) if you use the web-based method to query your IP address.
+If you use http, a powerful attacker could MITM your request and tell you a wrong IP, which your updater then would happily write into DNS.

 Login with remote vs. local Account
 ===================================